LTS5/cmp/doc/source/download.rst

 .. raw:: html

+   <a href="https://github.com/LTS5/cmp/tarball/release-1.2.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, current release 1.2.0</a><br/><br/>
-   <a href="https://github.com/LTS5/cmp/tarball/release-1.1.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code</a>
+   <a href="https://github.com/LTS5/cmp/tarball/release-1.1.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, previous release 1.1.0</a>